Hes-Siemelink/instacli/instacli-spec/language/Instacli Markdown Documents.spec.md

 Here is an overview of the constructs you can use to embed Instacli code in Markdown documents.

-// Insert table with all the constructs.
-The first column has the markdown directive, the second column a link to the section in the document explaining it.

 | Markdown directive    | Description                                                                |
 |-----------------------|----------------------------------------------------------------------------|
 | ` ```yaml instacli`   | [Instacli code](#instacli-code)                                            |